ngs-docs/angus/GATK_pipeline.md

 > This algorithm treats every reference mismatch as an indication of error, so it is critical that a "comprehensive" database of known polymorphic sites is given to the tool in order to be masked and not counted as errors.
 What we can do with semi-model organisms?

 > Note the differences between genome annotation databases.
-Not only chromosome names but more imprtantaly the coordinate system [(interseting post)](https://www.biostars.org/p/84686/)
+Not only chromosome names but more imprtantaly the coordinate system [(interesting post)](https://www.biostars.org/p/84686/)

 3.  download R (only to generate figures to observe the changes)